HedvigInsurance/racoon/README.md

 ### Package manager

 We use `yarn` as package manager.
-[Corepack](https://github.com/nodejs/corepack) installs the specified version defined in `package.json`.
+[Corepack](https://github.com/nodejs/corepack) installs the specified version defined in `package.json` so you do not need to install it yourself.

 ### Install project